 Web 1 History

-The internet’s genesis goes back to the early 1980’s but computer science has been a respected discipline since as early as the 1950’s.
-There were major computing centers being built all over the world but they were lacking adequate standardization which prevented network interoperability.
+The internet’s genesis goes back to the early 1980s, but computer science has been a respected discipline since the 1950s.
+Major computing centers were being built worldwide, but they lacked adequate standardization, preventing network interoperability.

-This website, and many more that were built during the 1990’s, had severe limitations when compared to the websites we use today.
+This website, and many more built during the 1990s, had severe limitations compared to the websites we use today.
 They typically contained text and hyperlinks, which brought you to another website with the same format, and were read-only.
 As these websites evolved, the content distribution function of the internet became more streamlined.
 By the year 2000, there were over 17 million websites and over 360 million people browsing them.

-Many of these websites were variations of the image above and they rarely involved any user interaction.
-A collection of documents basically represented the internet although a few key innovations occurred in the form of programming languages that helped lay the groundwork for Web 2.
+Many of these websites were variations of the image above and rarely involved user interaction.
+A collection of documents represented the internet, although a few key innovations occurred in programming languages that helped lay the groundwork for Web 2.

-HyperText Markup Language (HTML) became publicly available in 1991 and enabled web browsers to put together text, images, and audio files together in the form of a website.
-While it is functional in regards distributing content, it is severely limited in regards to how the content is distributed.
+HyperText Markup Language (HTML) became publicly available in 1991 and enabled web browsers to put together text, images, and audio files in the form of a website.
+While it is functional in distributing content, it is severely limited in how the content is distributed.

-Prior to the introduction of the programming language CSS (Cascading Style Sheets) in 1994, content and presentation was one in the same.
+Before the programming language CSS (Cascading Style Sheets) was introduced in 1994, content and presentation were one and the same.
 With CSS, designers and developers could separate the two and concentrate on how the website’s visual experience was implemented.

 Setting the Stage

-Although Web 1 was built during an Unraveling phase, which implies weak institutions and strong individualism, it was ironically setting the stage for institutions to wield more power than ever before.
-Most of the heavy lifting was being done by huge organizations like CERN, IBM, and Microsoft and these were the entities in control.
+Although Web 1 was built during an Unraveling phase, which implies weak institutions and a strong sense of individualism, it ironically set the stage for institutions to wield more power than ever before.
+Most of the heavy lifting was done by huge organizations like CERN, IBM, and Microsoft; these were the control entities.

-The physical and digital infrastructure as well as the standards and protocols enacted by these intermediaries left significant gaps for future companies like Google and Facebook to fill in monopolistic fashions.
+The physical and digital infrastructure and the standards and protocols enacted by these intermediaries left significant gaps for future companies like Google and Facebook to fill in monopolistic fashions.

 Technology is deflationary in many respects because it makes things easier and cheaper.
 It lowers the cost of production and creates economies of scale.

-Web 1 had high barriers to entry which became shorter as the technology involved became more user friendly.
-Individuals slowly came to wield more power as time went on and this led to the onset of rapid development and user interactivity through ecommerce websites, messaging services, and social media networks. a
+Web 1 had high barriers to entry which became shorter as the technology involved became more user-friendly.
+Individuals slowly gained more power as time went on, leading to rapid development and user interactivity through e-commerce websites, messaging services, and social media networks.

 This newfound power of the individual in unison with destabilized institutions mirrors the features of Unraveling time periods.